kireev7/Serjuino/README.md

 #### !Note: to upload the scratch, we must choose an `Arduino nano board with Atmega328p`!
 The code (Blink) is written in C, not in Arduino C, because pure C takes 173 bytes instead of 983 bytes.
 ***
 For another example, I will take a servo and a potentiometer.
 I will connect the `servo to 9 pins`, and the `potentiometer to A0`(i use 10k).
-And it will look like this:
+And it will look like this `(click on the picture to watch the video)`:
 [![Watch the video](https://user-images.githubusercontent.com/48791896/141270178-9c00429b-f17d-42a1-be5f-fef866437083.png)](https://youtu.be/LdQcaEY1qvc)
 ***
 First, I solder all the components to the board.